 Our pay has always been flawless which is great!
 But for us, it’s the way we’ve been treated – we only have nice things to say about ALA!

 Where to from here?

-I plan on working through until the end of the current almond season, then moving on to the cotton and grain harvests later in the year.
+I plan on working through until the end of the current almond season, then moving on to picking cotton and grain harvests later in the year.
 And keep saving for my biology degree!

 Favourite place in Australia and why?